-- To serve, ladle the piping hot Mushroom Bourguignon Stew to serving bowls and sprinkle chopped parsley on top.
+- To serve, ladle the piping hot Mushroom Bourguignon Stew into serving bowls and sprinkle chopped parsley on top.
 You can accompany this dish with a variety of options.
-I suggest roasted potatoes, mashed potatoes, plain basmati rice or even long pasta such as Linguine, Parpadelle or Tagliatelle.
+I suggest roasted potatoes, mashed potatoes, plain basmati rice, or even long pasta such as Linguine, Parpadelle, or Tagliatelle.

 - Enjoy with a glass of your favorite Pinot Noir!

-- Avoid washing mushrooms with water, as it will make them soggy and dilute their flavours.
-Instead, brush them with a brush or remove the dirt with paper towel.
+- Avoid washing mushrooms with water, as it will make them soggy and dilute their flavors.
+Instead, brush them with a brush or remove the dirt with a paper towel.

 - As with all gravy dishes, this stew will be even more flavorful the next day!
 Feel free to cook it the day before.

 - Cook Time: 65

 - Cuisine: French